Our executive management has extensive operational experience in the bio-

 Pascal Brandys is co-founder, Chairman and Chief Executive Officer of CompuVax since inception in 2013.
 Mr. Brandys has an extensive and successful global experience in the biotechnology industry and international finance.

 Previously Mr. Brandys was President and Managing Director of Biobank Technology Ventures LLC, a life science private equity company he co-founded in 2001.
 Mr. Brandys was also Chairman and CEO of Genset, a genomics company he co-founded in 1989 and grew to a market capitalization of over $1.5 billion before its acquisition by Merck-Serono in 2002.
 While at Genset Mr. Brandys organized the first dual IPO on NASDAQ and Euronext, structured alliances with seven major pharmaceutical and biotechnology companies, including world’s first pharmacogenomics agreement with Abbott Laboratories in 1997, and expanded operations on four continents, including Australia, California, France, Japan and Singapore.
-Mr. Brandys has held numerous corporate directorships in public and private companies, most notably NASDAQ listed Innogenetics N.V., ILOG S.A and Ceres, Inc. From 1986 to 1989 Mr. Brandys was a pioneer of biotechnology investments in Europe and Japan as Partner at Eurocontinental Ventures in London and CEO of Unihon Services in Tokyo.
+Mr. Brandys is currently a director of Anima Biotech and has held numerous corporate directorships in public and private companies, most notably NASDAQ listed Innogenetics N.V., ILOG S.A and Ceres, Inc. From 1986 to 1989 Mr. Brandys was a pioneer of biotechnology investments in Europe and Japan as Partner at Eurocontinental Ventures in London and CEO of Unihon Services in Tokyo.
 Mr. Brandys is a graduate of the Ecole Polytechnique of Paris and holds an MS in Economic Systems from Stanford University.
 Mr. Brandys was also a founder and President of France Biotech, the professional association of French biotechnology companies from 1997 to 2000 and he received the Outstanding Service to Biotechnology Award from the European Life Sciences Partnering Foundation in 1999.

 PhD is co-founder, Director and Chief Scientific Officer of CompuVax since inception in 2013.
 Dr. Schief is a physicist, computational structural biologist and protein engineer who has developed the key immunogen design methods and immunogen molecules forming the scientific basis for CompuVax.